OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

 1. Essential skills: (How to ask?), (How to search?), (How to study?), (How to pick your road map?).
 2. Essential tools: Git & GitHub, Linux, IDEs... .
 3. Knowledge Base: Stackoverflow-like for resources.
 (Later, when a topic becomes popular, it is turned into a channel with its own traffic and resources.
 This channel is a way for new people to catch up with old resources & discussions).

+## Career Resources

+They are resources used in the services and limited to @Trusted.
+For further explanation, check trusted Discord-pinned messages.

 # Services